NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 - `ownerSquad` property.
 That's the squad that owns that dataset.

 - `warehouseMode` property.
-This is optional, and you should only set it to make your new dataset available for querying on the data warehouse (Redshift).
+This is optional, and you should only set it to make your new dataset available for querying on the data warehouse (BigQuery).

 - dataset names section.
 Here we'll get all the names of all the datasets we'll use and place them on variables with clear names.
 The reason why we do so will become apparent eventually.